Top Five New Education Laws Effective July 1

-While the 2019 legislative session ended in April, many laws go into effect July 1.
-Below are five education laws effective July 1 with the most impact on members’ work and their students.
+Below are five education laws effective July 1 with the most impact on members’ work.

-A full review of education laws from the 2019 legislative session can be found on our website.
+A full list of education laws effective July 1 can be found on our website.